-The Department of Treasury would experience additional costs in implementing the bill.
-This would include changing the rules that govern millionaire parties, enforcing the statute, processing licenses, and conducting audits.
-These costs would be covered by the license fees that would be collected and deposited in the Lottery Fund.
-The Department would have to keep these administrative costs under the amount collected from the licensees.
-If the administrative costs were lower than the amount of revenue deposited in the Lottery Fund, then the additional funds would be transferred to the General Fund at the end of the year, which would result in additional General Fund revenue.
-At this time, the administrative and enforcement costs are unknown.
-It is also not known whether the revenue from the licenses would be greater than the costs.
+State: The Michigan Gaming Control Board, which is located in the Department of Treasury, would experience some additional costs in implementing the bill.
+The Board's responsibilities would including changing the rules that govern millionaire parties, enforcing the statute, processing licenses, and conducting audits.
+The related costs would be covered by the license fees that are collected and deposited in the Lottery Fund.
+The Department would have to keep these administrative costs under the amount collected from the licensees and under the \$4.0 million cap for administration and oversight of millionaire parties in the budget bill.
+If the administrative costs were lower than the amount of revenue brought into the Lottery Fund, then the additional funds would be transferred to the General Fund at the end of the fiscal year, which would result in additional General Fund revenue.
+At this time, it is expected that the costs of the administrative and enforcement changes would be minimal.